Rita la Cantaora: Personal life

 Rita had to make a living out of her talent as a flamenco singer from a very early age.
 She was born in Jerez de la Frontera, but moved to Madrid, where she spent most of her time.
 There she had the opportunity to mingle with some of the most important flamenco artists of the time, and with many of them, she established friendships.
 She was close friends with Fosforito, La Paloma, Las Coquineras, and later, she met Manuel Pavón Varela, most commonly known as "Maneli" and Manuel Escacena, known as "Cabeza de Pepino".

 After establishing a friendship with Patricio el Feo, she moved with him to Carabanchel Alto.
 Then she met Manuel González Flores, a dump truck worker, who she considered her husband, even though they were not legally married.
 Manuel was a widower and had a daughter and four grandchildren.
-In 1930, Manuel passed away suddenly.
+In 1930, Manuel died suddenly.
 After that, Rita took care of his daughter and her children and she spent the rest of her life helping them with housework duties.

-Rita passed away 29 June 1937 due to an asystole at the age of 78 in Zorita del Maestrazgo in the province of Castellón, where she and the citizens of Carabanchel had been evacuated by the authorities in 1936, when the Spanish Civil War broke out.
+Rita died 29 June 1937 due to an asystole at the age of 78 in Zorita del Maestrazgo in the province of Castellón, where she and the citizens of Carabanchel had been evacuated by the authorities in 1936, when the Spanish Civil War broke out.

 "The existence of Rita was eccentric but not problematic.
 Her life consisted in loving as much as she could, singing everything that she was asked to and enjoying every pleasure of life within her reach", according to Oído al Cantante Flamenco newspaper.